 19.4 Personal Property Reimbursement

 Employees may seek reimbursement, in accordance with RCW 4.92.100, for personal property unavoidably damaged or stolen in the proper performance of their duties.
 Upon request, the Employer will provide the tort claim form to the employee.
 Employees will be granted work time to complete and submit the claim form.

+19.5 Footwear and Clothing Allowance

+The Employer will provide a one hundred and seventy-five ($175.00) dollars footwear and/or clothing allowance each year of the Agreement to all permanent actively employed bargaining unit employees (including protected leave) for work related footwear and/or clothing.
+This shall be payable on the second (2nd) pay date in July.

 Article 20 - Drug and Alcohol-Free Workplace